oxsecurity/megalinter/docs/descriptors/repository_checkov.md

                         platform
   --include-all-checkov-policies
-                        When running with an API key, Checkov will omit any policies that do not exist in the Bridgecrew or Prisma Cloud platform, except for local custom policies loaded with the --external-check flags.
+                        When running with an API key, Checkov will omit any policies that do not exist in Prisma Cloud platform, except for local custom policies loaded with the --external-check flags.
 Use this key to include policies that only exist in Checkov in the scan.
 Note that this will make the local CLI results different from the results you see in the platform.
 Has no effect if you are not using an API key.
 Use the --check option to explicitly include checks by ID even if they are not in the platform, without using this flag.